Myrroddin/wow-cleanup-tool/docs/TYPE_HINTS_AND_TESTS_SUMMARY.md

 # Type Hints, Unit Testing, and Logging Refactor - Implementation Summary

 ## Overview
 This document summarizes the implementation of type hints, unit tests, and modern Python logging for the WoW Cleanup Tool.
-The codebase now uses a modular UI structure, with each main tab as a separate class in `src/ui/tabs/` and all log actions handled by the log controls utility (`src/ui/log_controls.py`).
+The codebase now uses a modular UI structure, with each main tab (including LogTab and DeveloperTab) as a separate class in `src/ui/tabs/`, all using a grid-based layout.
+All log actions are handled by the log controls utility (`src/ui/log_controls.py`).
 Type hints and tests have been extended to cover these new modules for improved maintainability and IDE support.

 ## Type Hints Implementation